Ayush1-Explorer/Ayush1-Explorer/README.md

         <ul>
             <li>☁️ Cloud aficionado exploring AWS, Azure, and GCP.</li>
             <li>🚀 DevOps advocate, because automation is not just a tool, it's a philosophy.</li>
-            <li>🌟 Always staying abreast of the latest tech trends and contributing to open-source projects.</li>
+            <li>🌟 Always staying abreast of the latest tech trends and contributing to projects.</li>
         </ul>
         <h2>📚 Education</h2>
         <p>Currently sharpening my skills at <b>REVA University</b>, absorbing knowledge like a sponge and translating it into skills.</p>